unreal4u/telegram-api/README.md

 ## Installation

 Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+[Read this for installation instructions](https://getcomposer.org/doc/00-intro.md).
 The preferred (and only for now) installation method is Composer, so add the following to your composer.json:

 ```json